akifitu/upstash_quick_apply/README.md

 ## Project Description

-The tool is a chatbot receiving applications for a job.
-It asks the prescreening questions defined by the recruiter.
-It also parses and memorizes the company documents to answer questions from the candidate.
-If the chatbot does not know the answer it emails the question to the recruiter.
+The tool is a chatbot that collects job applications through a conversational interface.
+It begins by greeting the candidate and sequentially asking customized prescreening questions defined by the recruiter.

+Candidate answers are evaluated in real-time.
+A scoring system, configurable via `job-config.json`, allows recruiters to assign point values to specific answers.
+Based on this, a candidate score out of 100 is calculated and included in both the recruiter email and the Google Sheet entry.

+After the questions, the candidate is prompted to upload their CV in PDF format, which is then stored in a designated Google Drive folder.

+The assistant also supports candidate queries about the company or position by referencing provided documents.
+If an answer cannot be derived from the documents or context, the assistant notifies the recruiter instead of fabricating a response.

+All conversations are saved to Upstash Redis for session memory, and document content is indexed using Upstash Vector to support contextual retrieval during chats.

-The answers of the candidates are stored in a Google Sheet file.
+Candidate answers are stored in a Google Sheet file.
 The users can self-deploy the backend to Vercel.
 Company documents are stored in Upstash Vector.
 Chat history is stored in Upstash Redis.
 The users need to provide a JSON to configure the chatbot. (job-config.json)

+A Dark Mode feature is also available, allowing users to toggle between light and dark themes during the interaction.
+The user interface is mobile responsive and adapts gracefully to small screens.

 Feel free to create issues on the repository.